brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

    because it did not work particularly well in early versions of the C++ language.
-   There, global names all shared a single crowded global namespace, and elaborate naming conventions were necessary to prevent names from different libraries from colliding.
+   There, global names all shared a single crowded global namespace, so elaborate naming conventions were necessary to prevent names from different libraries from colliding.
    So the Gang judged that adding both a class and its singleton instance to the global namespace was excessive.
-   And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend on being able to call any other, so the responsibility for initializing each global would often have fallen on client code.
+   And since C++ programmers couldn’t control the order in which global objects were initialized, no global object could depend on being able to call any other, so the responsibility of initializing globals often fell on client code.

-2. There was no way to override the meaning of ``new`` in C++ so an alternative syntax was necessary if all clients were to receive the same object.
+2. There was no way to override the meaning of ``new`` in C++, so an alternative syntax was necessary if all clients were to receive the same object.
-   It was, though, at least possible to make it a compile-time error for client code to call ``new``, by marking the class constructor as either ``protected`` or ``private``.
+   It was, though, at least possible to make it a compile-time error for client code to call ``new`` by marking the class constructor as either ``protected`` or ``private``.

 3. So the Gang of Four pivoted to a class method that would return the class’s singleton object.
    Unlike a global function,
-   a class method avoided adding yet another name to the C++ global namespace, and unlike a static method, it could support subclasses that were singletons as well.
+   a class method avoided adding yet another name to the global namespace, and unlike a static method, it could support subclasses that were singletons as well.